HobnobMancer/cazy_webscraper/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Please complete this report in full and as much detail as possible.
+It will help with getting the bug fixed far sooner!

 ## Describe the bug
 A clear and concise description of what the bug is.
 Please include what you are trying to get the tool to do?